Queue-Fair/android/README.md

 **6.** In Android Studio with your app open, from the File menu, select New and New Module.

 **7.** Select "Android Library" from the left pane.
 Name the module QueueFairAdapter, and the package name must be "com.qf.adapter".
-Gradle will sync; wait for it to finish.
+Gradle will sync when you hit Finish; wait for that to finish.

 **8.** You will see QueueFairAdapter appear in the package explorer on the left hand side of Studio.

 **9.** In File Explorer / Finder (not Android Studio), Copy-and-paste QueueFairAdapter/src from this distribution into the QueueFairAdapter folder that has been created by Studio, overwriting any files therein.

-**10.** Your project will now have three build.gradle files.
+**10.** OPTIONAL: If you are using an old version of Studio, you might need to enable AppCompat.
+For newer versions it's probably safe to skip this step - you can come back to it if you get AppCompat compile errors at the end.
+Your project will now have three build.gradle files.
 Find the one for the QueueFairAdapter Module.
 If there is no "dependencies" section at the end of this file, or if there is no "appcompat" implementation line, add the following stanza at the end:

 	dependencies {
     		implementation 'androidx.appcompat:appcompat:1.3.1'
 	}

+If your build.gradle has the .kts extension, then it’s brackets and doble quotes instead of single quotes around the string, but in that case your Studio is probably new enough to skip this step anyway.

 **11.** Now press Ctrl+Alt+Shift+S to open the Project Structure dialog.
-Select Dependencies, app, and then "+" in the Declared Dependencies section, and "Module Dependency" (not Library).
+Select Dependencies, then app from the Modules pane, and then "+" in the Declared Dependencies section, and "Module Dependency" (not Library).

 **12.** Check the QueueFairAdapter box and hit OK.
 Gradle will sync, and your app is now buildable.